 HSA Golden personnel also carefully review the laboratory analytical data we collect and compare the reported concentrations to applicable regulatory criteria.
 If contaminant concentrations exceed regulatory limits, recommendations for additional testing may be made, to determine the extents of the contamination.
 This information is needed before an estimate of cleanup costs can be accurately predicted and is critical in making informed decisions as to whether to proceed with purchasing a property.
 For example, knowing the extent of petroleum-impacted soil or groundwater at a site will factor heavily when negotiating the selling price and the terms of the sale.

-Hiring the right environmental engineering and consulting firm to perform a Phase I or II ESA is just as important as having a well-qualified lawyer draft the sales contracts.
-It’s essentially the same as having an experienced doctor perform a physical examination.
+Hiring the right environmental engineering consulting firm to perform a Phase I or Phase II ESA is just as important as having an experienced doctor perform a physical examination.
 You want to make sure you know as much as possible about a property and all the potential risks associated with it prior to closing.
-Whether the property is half an acre or 100,000 acres, our team of professionals at HSA Golden are ready to assist you with your project.
+Whether the property is half an acre or 100,000 acres, an agricultural site or an enormous factory, our team of professionals at HSA Golden are ready to assist you with your project.